TimWCA/DinoGame/README.md

 ESC to pause

 # Game Rules
 Player has 3 lifes.
 When player touch a cactus he lost 1 life.
-To get new lifes player may jump to hearts.
+To get new lifes player may jump to the hearts.

 Play and get enjoy!